 What is the major setback to mobile application security?

-- 25 types of vulnerabilities in the Android operating system affect 82% of Android smartphones.
+- Vulnerabilities in the Android operating system affect Android smartphones.

-- One in four mobile applications seems to have a significant security flaw.
+- Mobile applications seem to have a significant security flaw.

-- When compared to other types of applications, business apps are three times more likely to leak sensitive information, such as user credentials.
+- Business apps are more likely to leak sensitive information, such as user credentials.

-- 50% of applications with 5–10 million downloads have security flaws.
+- Applications with millions of downloads have security flaws.

-- On Google Play alone, 25% of the 2 million apps are vulnerable to security attacks.
+- On Google Play, millions of apps are vulnerable to security attacks.

 These are frightening statistics!